Henauxg/ghx_proc_gen/README.md

   let chess_pattern = generator.generate_collected().unwrap();
 ```

-If we simply print the result in the terminal we should obtain:
+By simply printing the results in a terminal we obtain:
 ```rust
   let icons = vec!["◻️ ", "⬛"];
   for y in 0..chess_pattern.grid().size_y() {